 No position and exercise limits are in effect.
-Each member (other than a market-maker)
+Each Trading Permit Holder (other than a market-maker)

-or member organization that maintains an end of day position in excess of 100,000
+or TPH organization that maintains an end of day position in excess of 100,000

 contracts in VIX for its proprietary account or for the account of a customer, shall